vijay-sassy/facial-image-processing/README.md

    1.Determine the gender of an image
    2.Compute the age range or bucket of an image

- In this repo, I have presentation slides, project report, research paper, and a database constituting insights of my work done.
+ In this repo, I have video, presentation slides, project report, research paper, and a database constituting insights of my work done.